 How to upgrade to a cost-effective cash register that's right for your restaurant

-To ensure that changing your cash register quickly pays for itself, the first thing to do is to identify your needs and anticipate the development of your restaurant.
+To ensure that your investment in a new cash register pays for itself quickly, you must first and foremost clearly identify your needs and anticipate how your restaurant will evolve.

 Assess your real business needs